apmp-dxfg/m-layer-concept/docs/m_layer_src.rst

 A default context is created when the Python package is imported.
 This object reads and internally organises all the JSON data.

+.. _ml_math-label:

 Support for scale transformation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As part of the initialisation process, transformation functions are instantiated from the string descriptors stored in the registry.
-The parameters to these functions are also stored in string format.
+As part of the initialisation process, mathematical transformation functions are instantiated from string descriptors for the functions and parameters stored in the registry.

 The built-in Python function :func:`eval` is used to convert parameter strings and functions into Python objects.
+During evaluation, some numerical constants defined in the SI and mathematical constants are available.
+There is also a small number of scale transformation functions.

 Defined SI constants
 ^^^^^^^^^^^^^^^^^^^^

-The following definitions of numeric values are available in the namespace ``si``  during evaluation of JSON strings.
+The following definitions of numeric values are available in the namespace ``si``  during evaluation.

 .. literalinclude:: ../m_layer/si_constants.py
     :language: py